-The Programme Committee is comprised of career services leaders from across the globe, and we are excited to see our efforts come together to offer an exceptional experience.
-Our guiding principles are:
+The Programme Committee was comprised of career services leaders from across the globe, and we were excited to see our efforts come together to offer an exceptional experience.
+Our guiding principles were:

 Suzanne Helbig is the Associate Vice Provost at the Division of Career Pathways at the University of California, Irvine (UCI), a top ten public US university that is proud to be designated both a Hispanic Serving Institution and an Asian American Native American Pacific Islander Institution.
 Suzanne arrived at UCI with 15 years of experience in career services, including over 10 years at UC Berkeley.

 In addition to serving as Programme Chair for the 2023 Global Career Services Summit, Suzanne also served as Programme Co-Chair for Summits in 2022 and 2021 (online), 2020 (set for Singapore) and 2018 (Newcastle, UK).
 She has been invited to speak at conferences in England, Ireland, Japan, and China.